-From the mid-2020s, buildings and infrastructure have been assembled onsite using design for manufacture and assembly (DfMA): designs are based on modular, standardised components, built in a factory and then assembled when they arrive on site.
+From the mid-2020s, buildings and infrastructure have been assembled onsite using design for manufacture and assembly (DfMA).
+Designs are based on modular, standardized components, built in a factory and then assembled when they arrive on site.

-For the people who live and work in buildings created using DfMA, the benefits come from design and build quality: they’re warmer in winter and cooler in summer, saving money on energy bills as well as providing better comfort; they provide better noise insulation; and they’re adaptable.
-Modular buildings created using DfMA are easy to alter by adding or removing components to suit changing purposes, lifestyles and demands for space.
+For the people who live and work in buildings created using DfMA, the benefits come from design and build quality: they’re warmer in winter and cooler in summer, saving money on energy bills and providing better comfort.
+They provide better noise insulation, and they’re adaptable.
+Modular buildings created using DfMA are easy to alter by adding or removing components to suit changing purposes, lifestyles, and demands for space.
 Ultimately, they are also easy to disassemble.

-Further benefits include time, cost, materials and waste reductions.
-On-site activities are limited to access, foundations, assembly of manufactured components, finishing and landscaping, meaning there is far less construction-related disruption to those living or working next to a project site.
+Further benefits include reductions in time, cost, materials, and waste.
+On-site activities are limited to access, foundations, assembly of manufactured components, finishing, and landscaping.
+This means there is far less construction-related disruption to those living or working next to a project site.

-All projects delivered using DfMA are digitally equipped, enabling building and infrastructure owners and managers to monitor performance and condition, and plan repairs, maintenance or improvements to best meet the needs of end users.
+All projects delivered using DfMA are digitally equipped, enabling building and infrastructure owners and managers to monitor performance and condition, and to plan repairs, maintenance, or improvements to best meet the needs of end users.

 Inspiring change: How DfMA is reinventing infrastructure